 Nose

-with aromas of cherry, raspberry, and vanilla
+with notes of cherry, raspberry, and vanilla

-Structured and well-balanced.
-Elegant.
+structured and well-balanced.
+Elegant

 Serve